Chapter 8 : Press Conference

 “Hermione Granger is an extraordinary human being.
 She is a very powerful witch and is widely regarded as the brightest student to attend Hogwarts in many years.
-Despite her intellect she was sorted into Gryffindor which tells you a lot about her courage.
-Her quick thinking and skill has saved Ron and my butts and this mission many times.
+Despite her intellect she was sorted into Gryffindor, which tells you a lot about her courage.
+Her quick thinking and skill has saved Ron and my hides and this mission many times.
 She is also very compassionate and possessed of a fierce sense of justice.”
-Harry halted.
-He was trying to control his emotions.
-He took a deep breath and resumed, “it makes me very angry that there are witches and wizards, witches and wizards who aren’t worth Hermione’s shoelaces, who think she is not worthy of a full place in wizarding society just because her parents were muggles.
-Hermione has paid a heavy price for that prejudice as did my mother who was also muggle born.
+Harry halted momentarily trying to get his emotions.in check.
+“It makes me very angry that there are witches and wizards who aren’t worth Hermione’s shoelaces, who think she is not worthy of a full place in wizarding society just because her parents were Muggles.
+Hermione has paid a heavy price for that prejudice as did my mother, who was also Muggle-born.
 Do not expect any respect or tolerance from me or Ron if you share those prejudices, if you do not actively oppose them.”

 “Douglas Douglas, Glasgow Gleaner.
 I believe I speak for everyone here when I say we all owe you three a great debt of gratitude.
 In my 23 years as a journalist I have rarely come across a more amazing story.”
 This was met with a wave of applause.
 “My question is for Mr Potter.
 You now possess the Elder Wand, reputed to be the most powerful in the world.
 What do you intend to do with it?”